Skip to main content

 Who are we?

 The Air Quality Sensor Performance Evaluation Center (AQ-SPEC) is a program established by the South Coast Air Quality Management District to inform the public about the real-world capabilities of commercially available air quality sensors.
-AQ-SPEC provides thorough characterizations of commercially available air quality sensors in ambient (field) and laboratory environments and informs the public on best practices for deployment sensors effectively.
+AQ-SPEC provides thorough characterizations of commercially available air quality sensors in ambient (field) and laboratory environments and informs the public on best practices for effective deployment of sensors.

 What do we do?